Agile Learning Facilitator (ALF) Training at Heartwood ALC (Atlanta, GA)

 Are you looking to support young learners in taking charge of and individualizing their education.
 Are you wanting to create and maintain a healthy learning community?
-Are you interested in the intersection of Agile tools, consent based decision making, and self-directed education?
-Want to find adaptable tools and practices for your classroom, homeschooler, unschooler, or family?
-This opportunity may be for you.
+Are you looking to practice community-building and explore self-directed learning more personally?
+Do you have deeper questions about facilitating, the ALC Network, or how to adapt some of our structures for your own project?
+Do you want to find adaptable tools and practices for your classroom, homeschooler, unschooler, or family?

 Who is this for?

 This event is for anyone desiring to facilitate or support self-directed learners and learning communities.
-It is for parents, educators, current facilitators, school founders, aspiring facilitators and other curious minds.
-Whether you're connected to a specific young learner, a specific learning community or are just curious about self directed learning, unschooling, & ALCs.
-This training will facilitate a discovery process through the ALC framework and approach from theory to practice.
+It is for parents, volunteers, educators, current facilitators, school founders, aspiring facilitators, Self-Directed Education community organizers, ALC startup groups and other curious minds.
+Whether you're connected to a specific young learner, a specific learning community or are just curious about Self-Directed Learning, unschooling, & ALCs, this training is ripe with opportunities to deepen both your understanding and engagement in Self-Directed Education.

 What to expect?